0xE282B0/tokio/tokio/README.md

-# Tokio
+# Tokio for WebAssembly

 A runtime for writing reliable, asynchronous, and slim applications with the Rust programming language.
-It is:
+This is a fork of the [original tokio](https://github.com/tokio-rs/tokio) so that it can be compiled into WebAssembly.
+The WebAssembly app can run inside the [WasmEdge Runtime](https://github.com/WasmEdge/WasmEdge#readme) as a lightweight and secure alternative to natively compiled apps in Linux container.

 * **Fast**: Tokio's zero-cost abstractions give you bare-metal performance.